アラスカ その1 / Alaska Part 1 – Matanuska Glacier

 When cracks form in the ice, water flows in and deposits settle, turning the surface black.

 A blue meltwater pool.
-With climate change, the glacier is slowly retreating—and being made of ice and water, it likely won’t last forever.
+With climate change, the glacier is slowly retreating, and since it is made of ice and water, it likely won’t last forever.

 The wind around the glacier is cold, so even in summer, it’s best to bring warm clothing.